Cordite: Early European smokeless powders

 The first smokeless powder was developed in 1865 by Johann Edward Schultze.
 At the time of this breakthrough, Schultze was a captain of Prussian artillery.
 Schultze eventually rose to the rank of colonel.
 His formulation (dubbed Schultze Powder) was composed of nitrolignose derived from nitrated wood grains, impregnated with saltpetre or barium nitrate.

 In 1882, the Explosive Company of Stowmarket introduced EC Powder, which contained nitro-cotton and nitrates of potassium and barium in a grain gelatinised by ether alcohol.
 It had coarser grains than other nitrocellulose powders.
-It proved unsuitable for rifles, but it remained in long use for shotguns and was later used for grenades and fragmentation bombs.
+It proved unsuitable for rifles, but it remained in long use for shotguns; and was later used for grenades and fragmentation bombs.

 In 1884, the French chemist Paul Vieille produced a smokeless propellant that had some success.
 It was made out of collodion (nitrocellulose dissolved in ethanol and ether), resulting in a plastic colloidal substance which was rolled into very thin sheets, then dried and cut up into small flakes.
 It was immediately adopted by the French military for their Mle 1886 infantry rifle and called Poudre B (for poudre blanche, or white powder) to distinguish it from black powder (gunpowder).
 The rifle and the cartridge developed to use this powder were known generically as the 8mm Lebel, after the officer who developed its 8 mm full metal jacket bullet.

-The following year, 1887, Alfred Nobel invented and patented a smokeless propellant he called Ballistite.
+Based on his earlier success in developing blasting gelatin, Alfred Nobel began work in 1887/8 on trying to find an nitrated material that could be safely used as propellant to replace black powder (gunpowder) and he later patented a smokeless propellant he called Ballistite.
 It was composed of 10% camphor, 45% nitroglycerine and 45% collodion (nitrocellulose).
 Over time the camphor tended to evaporate, leaving an unstable explosive.

+Nobel was also to purchase of rights of a Swedish patent obtained in May 1867, by two Swedes: Ohlsson and Norbinn, for an explosive consisting of ammonium nitrate, sawdust, powdered charcoal and a nitrated substance - picric acid and nitroglycerine were specifically given as examples in Ohlsson and Norbinn's patent.
+Nobel's two Ballistite patent claims refer to the use of Celluloid, camphor, and soluble nitrocellulose, along with the method of converting this into finished propellant.
+At the end of the court case, the judge concluded that Nobel was specifically distinguishing between the use of soluble and insoluble nitrocellulose; and gave detailed reasons for his decision.